phuctv95/ZingMp3Downloader/README.md

 Instruction using on Linux:
   1. Make sure you installed Python.

-  2. Run `installer.sh` will make program running everywhere (installer will link program to `/usr/local/bin`, so you need to type the password for the accessing).
+  2. Run `installer.sh` will make program running everywhere (installer will link program to `/usr/local/bin`, so you need to type the password for the linking).

   3. Now to download any song, type following command:
     ```sh